Updated July 14, 2020

 - Prioritizing individuals living in spaces with their own species wherever possible and appropriate, especially in shared indoor living spaces and overnight areas

-- With larger resident populations, creating separated subgroups of individuals who can safely spend time around each other, minimizing risks of bullying or other confrontational behaviors that could lead to a lowered quality of life for any one individual
+- With larger resident populations, creating separated subgroups of individuals who can safely spend time around each other, minimizing risks of bullying or other Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents. behaviors that could lead to a lowered quality of life for any one individual

 - Thinking carefully about which individuals and which species can safely and comfortably share outdoor living spaces such as paddocks or pastures

-- Creating special separate groups of individuals who might need extra space or time to get around and eat comfortably, such as those living with disabilities, chronic illnesses, or elderly residents, as well as their close companions to prevent isolation
+- Creating special separate groups of individuals who might need extra space or time to get around and eat comfortably, such as those living with disabilities, chronic illnesses, or elderly residents, as well as their close companions to prevent In medical and health-related circumstances, isolation represents the act or policy of separating an individual with a contagious health condition from other residents in order to prevent the spread of disease.
+In non-medical circumstances, isolation represents the act of preventing an individual from being near their companions due to forced separation.
+Forcibly isolating an individual to live alone and apart from their companions can result in boredom, loneliness, anxiety, and distress.

 - Frequently observing and evaluating the group dynamics and general contentment in each arrangement, and finding alternative living arrangements for those who need adjustments in order to live a comfortable life.
 The ability to find alternative living conditions for lifelong residents who cannot comfortably live together for whatever reason is an important variable of a sanctuary’s capacity for responsible care